 Have you ever wanted to make your matrix tables more readable by making the rows different colors?
-In the old Look & Feel menu, you can change the Alternate Row option to do just this.
+If you are using a branded static theme, in the old Look & Feel menu, you can change the Alternate Row option to do just this.

 You can randomize the choices in your matrix table in the Question behavior section: